mezpahlan/mezpahlan.github.io/_posts/2017-02-19-under-the-hood-optimisations.md

 Now that these changes are out of the way I feel I can start to improve the look and load time of the site.
 I want to look to removing unnecessary network calls and make better use of Bootstrap.
 I have a lot more divs that I actually need at the moment in my markup which isn't great for page load and usability especially on a mobile device.

-Whilst these change won't be obvious to the end user they will allow me to update the site in a more clean fashion in the future.
+Whilst these changes won't be obvious to the end user they will allow me to update the site in a more clean fashion in the future.